How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 What plants do not like coffee grounds?

-Mediterranean herbs (lavender, rosemary, sage), succulents, cacti, and alkaline-loving plants should never receive coffee ground treatments.
-Tomatoes are particularly sensitive to caffeine and will suffer from reduced growth and poor fruit production.
-Seedlings and newly germinated plants can be killed by coffee ground applications.
+Mediterranean herbs, succulents, cacti, and tomatoes.
+Lavender, rosemary, and sage prefer alkaline, well-draining conditions that coffee grounds disrupt.
+Tomatoes are particularly sensitive to caffeine and suffer reduced growth and poor fruit production.
+Seedlings can be killed by coffee ground applications.

 Where should coffee grounds not be used in the garden?